simonverret/deep_continuation/README.md

     cd mlp
     python deep_continuation.py

-The default dataset location is a `../sdata/` directory relative to the `mlp` directory.
+The default dataset location is `../sdata/`, relative to the `mlp` directory.
 The training and validation data are splitted automatically.
-The name of datafiles, from the mlp directory, are: `../data/Pi.csv` (input) `../data/SigmaRe.csv` (target output).
+Files containing the data must be added and named `../data/Pi.csv` (input) and `../data/SigmaRe.csv` (target output).

 You can pass arguments to the python script.
 For example: